 Together, our system significantly improves the success rate of precise contact-rich robot manipulation tasks using a small amount of additional data.
-We demonstrate the efficacy of our method on four challenging tasks involving long horizons and sequences of contacts: book flipping, belt assembly, cable routing, and gear insertion.
-We improve over the base policy success rate by 64%, while also outperforming retrain-from-scratch and finetuning under the same data budgets.
+We demonstrate the efficacy of our method on two challenging tasks involving long horizons and sequences of contacts: book flipping and belt assembly.
+We improve over the base policy success rate by over 60%, while also outperforming retrain-from-scratch and finetuning under the same data budgets.
 In summary, our contributions are: